 Communities where all citizens can act on their desire to create, build, to organise and experiment are healthy, resilient and constructive ones.
 People need to be able to shape the communities that they live in by what they do and not just by what they spend.
 Marcus Westbury, founder of Renew Newcastle and author of Creating Cities

 Town teams are positive and proactive organisations that include businesses, landowners and residents working collaboratively with their local government to improve a place or area, often a town centre or ‘main street’.
-Town teams are focused on building relationships and practical actions.
+Town teams are ‘doers’.
 They:

 - Provide vision and leadership for their place

 - Get stuck in and have a go rather than waiting for “someone else” to do “something”

 - Independent from governments

 - Run by the community for the community

 Each team has different priorities and focuses, but all share this common approach, which is outlined in the Town Team Charter.
 Town teams are catalysts for change in their local area.
 The town team model breaks down the barriers that often divide businesses, residents and local governments, and helps everyone to better understand the challenges and the opportunities to improve places.
 Every action is important!

 What is the Town Team Charter?

 The charter is a shared story of what Town Teams are and how they are expected to act.
 It’s a summary of the ‘Town Team Way’.
 The movement is bigger than all of us!

 This is a positive movement of citizen-led action focussed on creating connected, resilient communities and better places.
 Town Teams are proactive, non-profit organisations that include businesses, landowners, residents and others working collaboratively with their local government (or equivalent) to improve their local place or area.
 The Town Team approach is innovative, creative and fun!
 “The imagination, the sweat, the enthusiasm, and the efforts of its people are the greatest resource that any place has”.
 Marcus Westbury in Creating Cities